 Beans are rich in nutrients and a natural source of energy.
-100 g of beans contain 337 kcal of energy, 23 g of protein, 61 g of carbs, and 15 g of fiber (27).
+About 100 g of beans contain 337 kcal of energy, 23 g of protein, 61 g of carbs, and 15 g of fiber (27).

 Beans contain slowly digestible starch that causes a slow release of carbs and maintains energy levels (28).
 They also contain a good amount of magnesium (27).
 Magnesium is necessary for accelerating biochemical pathways and releasing energy (29).

 10. Dried Fruits

-You can have dry fruits when you have high glucose levels and are feeling weak.
-This is because dry fruits like raisins are high in sugar content but have a low glycemic indexi XA scale that measures the amount of carbohydrates in food and how the consumption of each affects glucose levels in the body. due to the bioactive compounds and fiber in them (32).
+You can consume dried fruits when you have high glucose levels and are feeling weak.
+This is because dried fruits, like raisins, are high in sugar content but have a low glycemic indexi XA scale that measures the amount of carbohydrates in food and how the consumption of each affects glucose levels in the body. due to the bioactive compounds and fiber in them (32).

 Coffee is the first thing that people think of to boost their energy when they are feeling low.
 Caffeine is a naturally occurring alkaloid present in coffee that helps to reduce fatigue and tiredness (34).

-It stimulates and energizes your brain, making it alert and active.
-Though excess caffeine or coffee is harmful, it can be used in limited quantities to cure migraines and build your stamina.
+Caffeine stimulates and energizes your brain, making it alert and active.
+Though excess caffeine or coffee is harmful, it can be consumed in limited quantities to help treat migraines and build your stamina.

 12. Dark Chocolate

 Dark chocolate contains more cocoa and caffeine than milk chocolate.
-It has a stronger taste and flavor, and it promotes satiety (35).
+It has a stronger taste and flavor and promotes satiety (35).
 Caffeine not only helps improve memory performance, but at low doses, it can also help reduce anxiety (36).

-A study conducted at Kingston University (UK) has found that the consumption of dark chocolate increases exercise performance and helps deliver oxygen to the brain and muscles during moderate-intensity exercise (37).
+A study conducted at Kingston University (UK) shows that the consumption of dark chocolate increases exercise performance and helps deliver oxygen to the brain and muscles during moderate-intensity exercise (37).